awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol.md

 + `application-autoscaling` – Allows principals to automatically scale a SageMaker real\-time inference endpoint\.
 + `athena` – Allows principals to query a list of data catalogs, databases, and table metadata from Amazon Athena\.
 + `aws-marketplace` – Allows principals to view AWS AI Marketplace subscriptions\.
 You need this if you want to access SageMaker software subscribed in AWS Marketplace\.
 + `cloudformation` – Allows principals to get AWS CloudFormation templates for using SageMaker JumpStart solutions and Pipelines\.
 SageMaker JumpStart creates resources necessary to run end\-to\-end machine learning solutions that tie SageMaker to other AWS services\.
-SageMaker Pipelines creates new projects that are backed by AWS Service Catalog\.
+SageMaker Pipelines creates new projects that are backed by Service Catalog\.
 + `cloudwatch` – Allows principals to post CloudWatch metrics, interact with alarms, and upload logs to CloudWatch Logs in your account\.
 + `codebuild` – Allows principals to store AWS CodeBuild artifacts for SageMaker Pipeline and Projects\.
 + `codecommit` – Needed for AWS CodeCommit integration with SageMaker notebook instances\.